cyphunk/humanism.sh/README.md

 package searching, installation and information making finding needed dependencies or files easier.
 And more.

-Russell Stewart's sshrc is included so that these tools and enviornment can be carried between hosts.
+Russell Stewart's sshrc is included so that these tools and environment can be carried between hosts.

 ## Installation